Commercial Auto Insurance for Small Business: Complete Coverage Guide

 2. Vehicle Type & Value Specialty vehicles such as food trucks, tow trucks, or box trucks carry higher premiums.
 Learn about specific box truck insurance requirements, including FMCSA federal liability minimums, in our dedicated guide.

 3. Driver History Clean driving records keep premiums low.
+Just one at-fault accident can raise premiums by 20–40%.
 Violations, DUIs, or accidents on employee records can spike your rate considerably.
+Most insurers recommend annual MVR checks on all drivers.

 6. Fleet Size & Claims History More vehicles and past claims mean higher risk in the eyes of insurers.